Traveler(s)

 Activities around Mount Fuji

-Mount Fuji occupies a special place in the Japanese imagination, as much for the singular beauty of its symmetrical slopes and snow-capped cone as for the ancient religious activity that developed there.
+Mount Fuji occupies a special place in Japanese culture, as much for the singular beauty of its symmetrical slopes and snow-capped cone as for the ancient religious activity that developed there.
+The region around Mount Fuji attracts aesthetes and nature lovers alike.

 Geography